Three Methods for Overcoming a Run-away Epstein-Barr Viral Infection

 Epstein Barr Virus Series Remedies use increasing strength homeopathic medicines to target different hiding places in the body.
 In the beginning, a patient will start with the lowest strength remedy.
 Over the course of a month, they will take increasing strength remedies to target deeper and deeper levels where EBV is entrenched in the body.
 Usually patients have one or more Herxheimer reaction in response the remedy they just took.
 Another way to help relieve EBV symptoms is through laser delivered remedies.

 Laser homeopathic remedy treatments use a 650nm laser which is beamed through a glass vial containing an anti-EBV homeopathic remedy into the patient¹⁹.
 The laser is able to deliver the frequency of the remedy into the nervous system and other hiding places where the Epstein Barr virus has accumulated.
-Using multiple remedies and treatment can help to fight off a troublesome EBV infection.
+Using multiple remedies and treatments can help to fight off a troublesome EBV infection.

 A combination of treatments and remedies can help to fight a stealthy EBV infection

 Just like cutting down a mass of overgrown kudzu vines, anti-EBV liposomal herbs, frequencies, and homeopathic remedies have help reduce recurring symptoms of fatigue, pain and inflammation in the liver, spleen, and nervous system.
 Since some of these methods have contraindications or cautions or may produce Herxheimer reactions, work with a Lyme literate herbalist to develop a safe and effective strategy for your EBV infection.